boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 The service objectives can be expressed as Service Level Objectives (SLOs) or Service Level Expectations (SLEs).

-In some deploymenets, the underlying network can be customized to select a subset of resources that are suitable for the delivery of an RFC XXXX Network Slice Service.
+In some deploymenets, the underlying network can be customized to select a subset of resources that are suitable for the delivery of an RFC 9543 Network Slice Service.
 Such a customization can be achieved by creating a set of Network Resource Partitions (NRPs).

-In other deployments, RFC XXXX Network Slices can be hosted directly on the underlay network (i.e., without requiring any NRP).
+In other deployments, RFC 9543 Network Slices can be hosted directly on the underlay network (i.e., without requiring any NRP).

-RFC XXXX Network Slices can be realized using existing tools ({{no-extension}}).
+RFC 9543 Network Slices can be realized using existing tools ({{no-extension}}).
 The extensions listed in {{cp-ext}} or {{dp-ext}} are not required in such a case.

-{{?I-D.ietf-teas-ietf-network-slices}} does not provide any recommendation about the technological means to realize an RFC XXXX Network Slice Service.
+{{?RFC9543}} does not provide any recommendation about the technological means to realize an RFC 9543 Network Slice Service.
 These considerations are deployment specific.

 # Models for Realizing Network Slices

 ## Using Current IP/MPLS Technologies {#no-extension}

-{{?I-D.ietf-teas-5g-ns-ip-mpls}} describes a model for the realization of RFC XXXX Network Slices for 5G networks.
+{{?I-D.ietf-teas-5g-ns-ip-mpls}} describes a model for the realization of RFC 9543 Network Slices for 5G networks.
 This realization model reuses many building blocks that are commonly used in service provider networks, specifically:

 * L2VPN/L3VPN service instances for logical separation,
 * Fine-grained resource control at the PE,